SophM/Bubble/README.md

 [Click me to check Bubble out!](https://bubble-drink-finder.herokuapp.com/)

 Bubble offers three categories to choose from on its main page:
-- cocktails
+- cocktail
-- beers
+- beer
-- wines
+- wine

 Each category opens up to a specific series of questions (screenshots below).
 The user answers the questions and submits his/her answers.
 After submission, some infos related to the drink that best matches the user's answers will be displayed using a modal.
 Those info are:
-- for the "cocktails" category: the name, the link towards the recipe and a picture of the cocktail.
+- for the "cocktail" category: the name, the link towards the recipe and a picture of the cocktail.
-- for the "beers" category: the name of the beer and a picture of the beer bottle/can.
+- for the "beer" category: the name of the beer and a picture of the beer bottle/can.
-- for the "wines" category: the name of the type of wine and a picture of a wine bottle as an example.
+- for the "wine" category: the name of the type of wine and a picture of a wine bottle as an example.

 For every category, some input validation has been defined so that the user can't submit the form without selecting an option for each question.